exonum/exonum-btc-anchoring/DEPLOY.md

 ```
 Downloading and indexing of the bitcoin blockchain may take a lot of time, especially for the mainnet.

-## Testnet deployment
+## Deployment

-For quick anchoring demonstration you can use built-in anchoring example.
+For now we have no quick "testnet" deployment, but for fast anchoring demonstration you can use built-in anchoring example, and regular deployment guide.
 ```shell
 $ cargo install --example anchoring
 ```